 What’s The Difference?

-Two Things: The way the stitches are “looped” and the tools.
+Two Things: The tools and the way the stitches are “looped”.
 In Knitting, the stitches make a “V” shape and it’s more like stitching for lack of a better word.
 In Crochet, the stitches are more like knots.
 Both are really methods of looping yarn together, just in different styles.
-Knitting uses a pair of long needles to form the loops, moving one set of loops from one needle to another.
+Knitting uses a pair of long needles to form the loops, moving a set of loops from one needle to another.
 The stitches are held on the needle or “live”.
-Crochet uses a hook, hooking the loops together directly on the work in progress.
+Crochet uses a single hook, to hook the loops together directly on the piece.

 In the first photo below, you can see the traditional “V” shaped stitch in Knitting called “Stockinette Stitch”.
 In the second photo, you can see the traditional square-ish “flower” shape stitch in Crochet called “Single Crochet”.
 The 2 most basic types of stitches in each discipline and what defines them!